kirankunapuli/YouTubePlayer/README.md

 # YouTubePlayer
 YouTube Player

-This is a YouTUbe Player specially designed to use it at the places where access to Youtube is restricted!
+This is a YouTube Player specially designed to use it at the places where access to Youtube is restricted!

 Peace!